pawdgreyt/word-to-number-conversion-vice-versa/README.md

 # Word-to-Number Conversion System

 The Word-to-Number Conversion System is a Laravel project that allows users to convert words representing numbers into their numerical form, and vice versa.
-Additionally, the system can convert the PHP value to USD equivalent of the converted number or word.
+Additionally, the system can convert the PHP value to USD equivalent of the converted number or word using Exchange Rate API.

 ## Installation